 |The first orange sponge.
 The second one is very similar.

 This now only consists of the rims of the top and bottom and a small amount of the wall of the drum.
 It is half buried in the sand and is located at about 8 metres, between the Orange Sponge and Sea Tulip Rocks.

 |The first 44 gallon drum.

 These are located at about 8 to 9 metres about three minutes swim from the last Orange Sponge.
 There are five covered with tulips and two with kelp.
 You turn left here to continue deeper.

 Sea Horse Rock

 This is located at about 12 metres on the Bare Island Right dive route.
 It is a flat rock about two metres wide and three metres long.
 On the western side it is about one metre out of the sand and on the eastern side about 250 mm.
 On the eastern side there are two pieces of pylon from the bridge, both about 750 mm in diameter and hollow.
 There is copper sheathing on parts.
+The larger one of these was moved by a huge storm in 2022 about four metres to the south.
 This was the spot where three big belly sea horses lived for about three years in the mid 2000s.

 Sea Horse Corner - also Sea Horse Cave or Point